alexalexyang/supermeowkat/README.md

 Each mode sets a different page for the landing page.
 These pages can be found in the directories in src/modes.
 Edit the markdown files to change content.

+# Blog

+Activate the blog by going to src/pages/blog.js and setting `const blogOn = false` to `true`.

+Code in src/components/header.js will use this to add `Blog` to the navigation bar for easy access.

 # CSS

 They're all in src/components/layout.css.